James E. Stowers

-James E. "Jim" Stowers, Jr. (January 10, 1924 – March 17, 2014) was an American businessman who was the founder of American Century Investments and the Stowers Institute for Medical Research.
+James E. Stowers Jr. (January 10, 1924 – March 17, 2014) was an American businessman who was the founder of American Century Investments and the Stowers Institute for Medical Research.

 Biography

 Born and raised in Kansas City, Missouri, the son and grandson of medical doctors, Stowers graduated from Kemper Military School in Boonville, Missouri.
 He earned a bachelor's degree from the University of Missouri, where he also completed a two-year degree in medicine.
 He joined the Army Air Corps where he became a fighter pilot and gunnery instructor.
 Upon his return to civilian life in 1945, he enlisted in the Air Force Reserves and served as a captain until resigning his commission in 1957.
 Stowers entered the business world, after deciding not to become a doctor like his father and grandfather.
 After a stint selling mutual funds for Kansas-based Waddell & Reed, he founded a term life insurance firm – J.E.
 Stowers and Company.

 He had four children and a brother.